Consultant Registration Numbers

 When you assign user rights to your consultant, you can choose from three permission levels:

-- Full rights: They can complete and certify forms on your behalf, and update profile information, and receive all communications regarding this BEN from USAC on the E-Rate program.
+- Full rights: They can complete and certify forms on your behalf, update profile information, and receive all communications regarding this BEN from USAC on the E-Rate program.

 - Partial rights: They can complete (but not certify) forms, and update profile information.